how to save water

 There are 2 main allowances available to NI Water customers that may reduce bills.
 These are domestic allowance and leakage allowance:

-Rateable Water and Sewerage Allowance
+Domestic Water and Sewerage Allowance

 Non Return to Sewer Allowance

-• A variable charge based on volume of water used (this volume is based on the water supplied, less a non-return to sewer allowance of 5%)
+For measured customers, sewerage volumetric charges are based on the volume of water recorded through the meter, less a standard non-return to sewer allowance of 5%.

 Leakage Allowance